Free Will in Ancient Thought

 There is a lot going on here.

 The Stoics think that every action in the adult (humans with reason) stems from a "willing."
 If the adult does something, it is because he assents.
 Assent belongs to reason.
 So, according to the Stoics, all actions in the adult stem from reason.
-Unlike in Plato and Aristotle, the adult never acts on the basis of a nonrational desire that is sufficient itself to move him when reason is not in control.
-For the Stoics, there are no such desires in the adult.
-This, however, does not mean that the adult can't have unreasonable desires.
-The Stoics think that the adult will have unreasonable desires if his beliefs about what is good and what is bad are unreasonable.
+Unlike in Plato and Aristotle, the adult never acts on the basis of a "nonrational" desire.
+For the Stoics, there are no such desires in the soul of the adult because the adult soul has no nonrational parts.
+This, however, does not mean that the Stoics think adult cannot have unreasonable desires.
+The adult will have unreasonable desires if his beliefs about what is good and what is bad are unreasonable.

-When are beliefs about what is good and what is bad unreasonable?
+When makes beliefs about what is good and what is bad unreasonable?

 22. So now we have the notion of assent, and hence the appropriate notion of a willing, but we do not yet have the notion of a choice, let alone of a will.
 To see how we get this, we have to step back a bit.
 It is clear from what we have said that, according to the Stoics, our whole life is entirely a matter of what we assent to and what not.
 For our beliefs are a matter of assent, and so are our desires, which are just special forms of belief.
 Ensuring our life will come out well is entirely a matter of giving assent when that is appropriate and refusing to give assent when it is inappropriate.
 This focus on our internal life is sharpened by the fact that, according to the Stoics, wisdom is the only good, that a wise life is a good life, and that nothing else matters.
 So long as one acts wisely, one lives a life of (for us) unimaginable satisfaction and bliss, whatever may happen to one, whether one gets tortured or maimed or killed.
 The wise person will normally be concerned to avoid such things, but, if they do happen, they will make no difference to him, as he is just concerned to act wisely, by giving assent when appropriate and refusing assent when inappropriate.
 So the whole focus of one's life now is on one's inner life.
 And there is a further factor which reinforces this focus, namely, the assumption that the course of the world outside is predetermined.
 All the wise person can do is try to avoid death, but if he does not manage that, he takes this as a sure sign that nature in her wisdom means him to die and that therefore it is a good thing for him to die.
 All he has to do, having failed in his attempts to avoid impending death, is to give assent to the thought that it must be a good thing that he is going to die.